Germany, France criticize Donald Trump's Greenland threats – DW – 01/08/2025

 Germany said borders must not be changed by force after US President-elect Donald Trump refused to rule out military action to take control of Greenland.

-The vast Arctic island an autonomous territory of EU and NATO member Denmark.
+The vast Arctic island is an autonomous territory of EU and NATO member Denmark.

 What Germany and France said